Robert (Bob) G. Phillips

 David Sobotka is president of the Binghamton Rumble Ponies, proud Double-A affiliate of the New York Mets.
 Prior to entering the world of minor league baseball, David enjoyed a 40+ year career in finance, with his most recent role being a partner in the $18 billion hedge fund Capula Investments.
 Previously, he was head of Fixed Income, Currencies and Commodities at Bank of America Merrill Lynch, responsible for a global trading operation across the credit, emerging markets, interest rate, municipal bond, foreign currency, distressed debt and energy and metal commodities asset classes serving institutional, hedge fund and official sector clients.
 Previously, David ran commodity trading operations at a number of financial and private firms, including Entergy-Koch, Lehman Brothers, Citibank and UBS.
 He began his career as an analyst at the Federal Reserve Bank of New York after graduating from Yale with a degree in economics.

-David is a director on the board of BWC Terminals, a portfolio company of the JP Morgan Infrastructure Fund.
-He serves as treasurer of the board of DREAM, an organization assisting in the development of 2500 youth in the communities of East Harlem and the South Bronx through charter schools and out-of-school programming.
+David serves as treasurer of the board of DREAM, an organization assisting in the development of 2500 youth in the communities of East Harlem and the South Bronx through charter schools and out-of-school programming.
 At Yale, he is a member of the Dean of the School of Environment’s Steering Committee and the Advisory Boards of the Jackson Institute of Global Affairs and the Center For Business and Environment at Yale.
 David is also a member of the Broome County NY Chamber of Commerce.

 Wissam Al Monthiry

-Wissam brings over 20 years of working in the international energy industry.
-He spent a large part of his career with BP in various operations, engineering, asset management and country and regional business leadership roles across the UK North Sea, US Deepwater Gulf of Mexico, the Caspian, the Middle East, North and West Africa.
-Wissam is currently the Managing Director of Tullow Ghana and is also a member of the executive leadership of London FTSE listed Tullow Oil plc (LSE: TLW).
+Wissam brings over 25 years of working in the international energy industry.
+He spent a large part of his career with BP in various operations, engineering, asset management and country and regional business leadership roles across the UK North Sea, US Gulf of Mexico, the Caspian, the Middle East, North and West Africa.
+Wissam went-on to become the CEO of Tullow Ghana and was also a member of the executive leadership of London FTSE listed Tullow Oil plc (LSE: TLW).
+Wissam is currently the Chief Operating Officer (COO) of Carbonvert., a carbon capture and storage (CCS) project development and financing company.

-Wissam is a Non-Executive Director of Carbonvert Inc., a US based and focused carbon capture and storage (CCS) project development, finance and trading company that simplifies decarbonization for industrial clients and a Non-Executive Director of Sequent, a global consumer wearables and health technology company based in Switzerland.
+Wissam is a Non-Executive Director of Third Coast Midstream, a U.S. Gulf of Mexico infrastructure owner and operator and Sequent SA, a global consumer wearables and health technology company based in Switzerland.

-Wissam holds a Bachelor’s of Engineering (B.Eng) in Chemical Engineering from McGill University and a Master of Business Administration (MBA) from the Sloan School of Management at the Massachusetts Institute of Technology, where he remains an active alumni as Chairman of the Alumni Board of Great Britain.
-Wissam is a fluent French and Arabic speaker.
+Wissam holds a Bachelor’s of Engineering (B.Eng) in Chemical Engineering from McGill University and a Master of Business Administration (MBA) from the Sloan School of Management at the Massachusetts Institute of Technology.
+In addition, Wissam has successfully completed the International Directors Programme at INSEAD in Fontainebleau, France.

 Karen Plessinger

-Karen is a California-based independent board director with more than thirty years of finance, investment and private equity experience.
-In addition to chair for SouthWest Water Company’s board of directors, Karen is as a board member for Sonnedix, an independent power producer focusing on photovoltaic electricity.
+Karen is a California-based independent board director with more than thirty years of finance, institutional investment and private equity experience.
+In addition to Enstor, she is a prior board member for Sonnedix, an independent renewable power producer focusing on solar, wind and battery storage in nine countries, and was the prior chair and board member for SouthWest Water Company (now Nexus Water).

-Karen has a Bachelor of Science in Finance from the University of Nebraska-Lincoln, where she is the past president and member of the College of Business Finance Advisory Board.
+Karen has a Bachelor of Science in Finance from the University of Nebraska-Lincoln, where she currently serves on the Foundation Endowment Investment Committee and was the past president and a ten-year member of the College of Business Finance Advisory Board.

 Paul Bieniawski